Tuesday, 11 July 2017

 After retrieving the bait it looked like an eel had been at the mackerel.
 I recast to the same area and 30 minutes later the bait was taken.
 A screaming run this time, the most confident of the season, I was convinced it was an eel until after I struck.
 The rod went round and a healthy curve was put in the 2.75lb blank, the fish wasn't really fighting just plodding around in the heavily coloured water.
 I didn't have a clue what it was until I netted it and surprisingly it was a chub, a good one.

-|6.03lb - My second 'six' from this river this season.|
+|6.03lb - my second six from this river in the last few weeks|

 As fast as the river rose and coloured it dropped and cleared, the best conditions for a while so I took advantage and went for that trotting session.